CZ-NIC/knot-resolver/doc/config-local-data.rst

    .. option:: addresses-files: <list of paths>

-      Optional direct addition of hostname and IP address pairs from files in ``/etc/hosts`` like format.
+      Optional, direct addition of hostname and IP address pairs from files in ``/etc/hosts`` like format.

    .. code-block:: yaml